iapyeh/sshscript/v2/tutorial-threading.md

 ![image](sessionthread.jpeg)

 The session.bind() method is a powerful tool that can be used to control the effective session of a thread or function.
 This can be useful for a variety of tasks, such as executing commands on specific hosts or debugging multithreaded code.

+( This article was written with the help of [Google Bard](https://bar.google.com/), which is awesome! )